hawkeyesec/scanner-cli/README.md

  - __Node Security Project (nsp)__: Scan the package.json (if present) and check for vulnerabilities on [Node Security Project](https://github.com/nodesecurity/nsp)
  - __NPM Check Updates (ncu)__: Wraps the [NPM Check Updates](https://github.com/tjunnone/npm-check-updates) module, to highlight outdated dependencies with increasing severity.

-__Note:__ Entropy is disabled by default because it can return a lot of results, which are mostly misses, to run it please use the `-m entropy` switch.
+__Note:__ Entropy is disabled by default because it can return a lot of results, which are mostly misses, to run it please use the `-m entropy` switch, personally I use this manually checking over code bases I have inherited.

 __Note:__ We only look inside the contents of files up to 20kb, I plan to add configuration options in the future to allow you to change this.

+I really, really do welcome people writing new modules so please check out [lib/modules/example-shell/index.js](lib/modules/example-shell/index.js) as an example of how simple it is.

 ## Running Hawkeye
 I wanted Hawkeye to be as flexible as possible, as a result it supports numerous methods of execution.